ikesh-yadav/notchup-registration-demo/README.md

 key:"UserPassword"
 value:password for the above mentioned acoount

-Then the Web app can be used from the assidned url.
+Then the Web app can be used from the assigned url.